runziggurat/.github/profile/README.md

 # Contributing

 Feedback and Contributions from the open source community are welcome.
-If you have any query, you can open an issue in relevant repository and our Team will try to take it from there.
+If you have any queries, you can open an issue in the relevant repository and our team will take it from there.